ThePortalWiki/pwiki-matrix/README.md

 ### Synapse config volume

 Synapse requires a persistent storage volume to hold configuration data.
-This is unfortunate, and the reasosn why are documented in another section.
+This is unfortunate, and the reasons why are documented in another section.
 The rest of this README assumes that this lives inside `/etc/pwiki-synapse/synapse`.
 It is mounted as `/synapse` in the Docker container.

 It is imperative to backup the contents of this volume.